 Getting your first camper van is a big decision, but there is no need for it to be a stressful one.
 Let’s walk through the process of selecting the perfect van and conversion to fit your adventure needs.

 Is a van for you?First, let’s do a little soul searching first to make sure a van is the best fit for you.

 Custom Builder, DIY or Wayfarer ConversionAlright, so you’ve decided a van is right for you – welcome to the club!
 Now, how should you go about converting it?
 Let’s look at the three main options.

 Custom BuilderThere are countless custom builders out there who can make your wildest dreams come true in a van.
 We admire the heck out of the creativity and craftsmanship from these talented guys and gals.
 Just be prepared that most custom builders have a six-month plus waitlist for a build, and then will need 2-4 weeks to convert your van.
 Conversion prices range from 20k to well over 100k.

 DIYIf you want a new hobby of building a van and are prepared to spend every weekend for the next six months designing, building, ripping out and re-building your van, this is the option for you.
 All jokes aside, it’s extremely rewarding to build a van, but it is easy to bite off more than you can chew.
 Depending on the finish you are aspiring for in your van, a conversion can cost as little as $1000 with some simple pieces of lumber thrown together for your bed platform, rudimentary insulation and some camping equipment.
 Typically though, if you want something nicer, a DIY conversion can range between $4,000 and $20,000 in material and upwards of 600 hours of labor (according to the DIYers at FarOutRide.com).
 If you value your time at $20 an hour, you’re looking between a $18,000 and $32,000 investment in your conversion + the cost of the van.
 If you need to buy tools and access to a climate controlled space for your build, factor in additional costs.

 Wayfarer ConversionsWe offer camper van conversions with a turnkey process.
-We take the opposite approach to a custom builder and give you only the essentials to get your journey started.
+At Wayfarer Vans, we take the opposite approach to a custom builder and give you only the essentials to get your journey started.
 Our installations are done with little to no permanent alterations to the van, so you are able to easily add on customizations later on, if you’d like.
 We’ve done this hundreds of times before, so we’ve honed a quick and affordable method to our conversions.
 You will know exactly what your conversion will look like before we start, and we can get you out on the road with more time for adventures and more money in your budget for new bikes, skis, binoculars or whatever your heart desires.
 Our lead time varies, but we’ve been averaging six weeks this year.
 Once we get you in for your build, it takes 3-4 hours for us to complete your conversion and get you out on your maiden voyage.
 Our base conversions range from $5,196- 11,394.00, and include free installation.

 I want a Wayfarer Van, what now?You’ve made a great choice, now let’s look at the vans you can choose from.
 Keep in mind that all Wayfarer Van conversions are created specific to each van, so our builds are not compatible with other options out there like busses, Sprinters or models not listed below.
 View full van specs on our website.

-Our vans can be grouped into those that most folks can stand up inside of, and those that only offer a sitting height.
+Short or tall?Our vans can be grouped into those that most folks can stand up inside of, and those that only offer a sitting height.

 ShortieThe Dodge Promaster City provides a living space with a comfortable sitting height.
 This could be the right van for you if you plan to park it inside your garage, if you enjoy a minimal lifestyle, are using your van for weekend getaways, live in a populated area, or if you are looking for the most affordable option with both gas mileage and purchase price.

 Tall guysThe rest of the vans in our lineup offer space for most people to stand up inside the living area.
 These vans include the Dodge Promaster and the Ford Transit.
 These could be the right van for you if you plan to have extended trips in your van, if you need to store a lot of adventure gear inside your van or if you like doing yoga inside your van.
 Keep in mind that these vans will not fit through most drive-thrus and can not park in most garages or parking structures.

-If you are looking at one of the tall guys, we offer conversions for both the Dodge RAM Promaster and the Ford Transit.
+Dodge or Ford?If you are looking at one of the tall guys, we offer conversions for both the Dodge RAM Promaster and the Ford Transit.
 Let’s take a look at the primary differences between the two makes.

 PriceIf you are budget-conscious, the Promaster may be a better choice for you.
 A new Promaster tends to be around $14,000 less than a Transit.

 DrivetrainAll wheel drive, front wheel drive, rear wheel drive – which is best?
 Well, it depends on how you plan to use it.
 First, let’s take a look at the landscape.

 - The Ford Transit is available in all wheel drive or rear wheel drive versions.